Hyft: A Reconfigurable Softmax Accelerator with Hybrid Numeric Format for both Training and Inference: Hyft Architecture

 \subsection{Hyft Vector Processor}

-As described in the earlier sections, Softmax computation typically involves three stages of data processing: (1) maximum searching, (2) exponentiation and summation, and (3) division.
+As described in the earlier sections, Softmax computation typically involves three stages of processing: (1) maximum searching, (2) exponentiation and summation, and (3) division.
 These three stages cannot be pipelined for a single vector operation.
-However, unlike traditional CNNs that execute Softmax only in the last layer, Transformers require Softmax computation for multiple input vectors $z$ within an attention block.
-This characteristic opens up the possibility for a vector-wise pipeline, which has not been explored in previous work.
-Hyft is divided by the 3 stages of Softmax and each stage will process different vectors for better hardware utilization and throughput enhancement.
-Hyft pipeline diagram is shown in Figure~\ref{fig:stacked_hyft_timing}.
+However, unlike traditional CNNs that execute Softmax only in the last layer, transformers require Softmax computation for multiple input vectors within an attention block.
+This opens up the possibility for a vector-wise pipeline, which has not been explored in previous work.
+Hyft is divided by the 3 stages of Softmax and each stage will process different vectors for better utilization and throughput.